open/close all folders

 - Connor also did it in the original film after Heather's death, in the scene with the burning croft in the background.

-- In the 2011 reboot of the Conan the Barbarian film franchise, young Conan, while training with his father, refuses to admit defeat prompting his father to yell, "Enough" and stab the tip of his sword into the frozen lake they were sparring on.
+- In the Conan the Barbarian (2011) film reboot, young Conan, while training with his father, refuses to admit defeat prompting his father to yell, "Enough" and stab the tip of his sword into the frozen lake they were sparring on.
 This act shatters the ice in such a way that it leaves Corin standing but dumps young Conan into the drink.

 - This is how, in many versions/adaptions of the Arthurian Legend, the Sword in the Stone got into the stone.

-- Rand plants Callandor in the floor of the Stone of Tear in book 4 of the Wheel of Time, and leaves it to remind the Tairen nobles that he will return.
+- Rand plants Callandor in the floor of the Stone of Tear in book 4 of The Wheel of Time, and leaves it to remind the Tairen nobles that he will return.
+Justified in this case, since Callandor is easily sharp and durable enough to cut into the stone floor.

 - Subverted in the Norwegian novel Kristin Lavransdatter.
 Simon is sitting on a wooden bench, talking to his fiancé and fiddling with his dagger.
 He stabs the bench with the dagger and only winds up bending the point so badly it won’t go back in its sheath.